 Sompting Abbotts Preparatory School is an independent non-selective school in West Sussex.

 In late 2017, it wanted to increase enrolment.
 Its traditional offline marketing and existing website were failing to attract enough new parents or web traffic.
 Website visitor numbers were static and the management team wanted to improve user engagement and boost lead generation.

 Connected Copy worked with the school to discover the root of its challenges.
-The result was a major re-brand, a website re-design away from WordPress to a new Squarespace platform, and development of a digital and content marketing campaign.
+The result was a major re-brand, a website re-design away from WordPress to a new Squarespace platform, and development of a digital and innovative content marketing and social media campaign.
 This was targeted to appeal to the school’s increasingly millennial parent audience.

 Results and ROI